kriomentos/kriomentos.github.io/roadmap.md

 - Joining of separated map elements
 - Saving and loading
 - Inventory and items (added to player)
-    - Add inventory to enemies with drops on death
+    - Add inventory to enemies with drops on death (currently only Goblin enemy)